probablynotryan/currency-exchange/README.md

 #### By _**Ryan Bass**_

-#### This web application uses an API to convert an amount of US currency into different currency.
+#### This web application uses an API to convert an amount of currency into different currency.

 ## Technologies Used